 Clouds, water, glass: surprising things that solar UV can pass through

-We’re all becoming more aware of the importance of protecting ourselves against overexposure to ultraviolet radiation (UV) when outdoors but you may be surprised to know that chronic exposure of the skin to UV over many years in ‘indoor settings’ (e.g. through window glass or when driving), can cause invisible skin damage, resulting in premature ageing and may increase skin cancer risk.
+We’re all becoming more aware of the importance of protecting ourselves against overexposure to ultraviolet radiation (UV) from the sun when outdoors but you may be surprised to know that chronic exposure of the skin to UV over many years in some ‘indoor’ settings e.g. through window glass or when driving, can cause ‘invisible’ skin damage, resulting in premature skin ageing and may increase skin cancer risk.

 Solar UV

 UV from the sun is divided into three categories, classified according to wavelength: UVA, UVB and UVC.
-The ozone layer blocks all UVC and most (90% or more) of UVB, while UVA passes through the atmosphere relatively unchanged.
-Therefore, two types of UV are of concern: UVA and UVB.
+As sunlight travels through the Earth’s atmosphere, all UVC and most (90% or more) of UVB is absorbed, while UVA passes through relatively unchanged.
+Therefore, two types of UV radiation are of concern: UVA and UVB.

 UVA & UVB

-Longer wavelength UVA rays penetrate more deeply through the layers of the skin than the shorter UVB wavelengths.
+Longer wavelength UVA rays penetrate more deeply through the layers of the skin than shorter wavelength UVB.
 UVA is mostly involved in skin ageing while UVB is mainly responsible for sunburn.
 However, both types of UV are linked to the development of skin cancer.

 Car and windscreen glass